 The technological evolution shaped the promise for a new technological era and an emergent roadmap to the Grid Networking infrastructure.
 This drives the need of a number of distinct layered architectural models across geographical organizational boundaries, heterogeneous environments with different policies, service provisioning systems, control and transport planes as well as security standards.
 In order to take advantage of Grid resources (computers, instruments, sensors, data resources), network resources (bandwidth, wavelengths, switches, ports), as well as storage resources, in a joint and seamless way, Grid and network provisioning systems must be interfaced via a generic G.OUNI.
-PHOSPHORUS project has taken the initiative to create an informational G.OUNI draft on Open Grid Forum (OGF) under the Grid High Performance Networking (GHPN) research group.
+The PHOSPHORUS project has taken the initiative to create an informational G.OUNI draft on Open Grid Forum (OGF) under the Grid High Performance Networking (GHPN) research group.
 This draft aims to provide a standard set of functionalities of a Grid Optical User Network Interface (G.OUNI) to serve distributed heterogeneous dynamic Grid network environments.
 The G.OUNI will act as a Grid network service control interface between Grid end points (e.g. users, applications, resources) as well as middleware with network service provisioning systems (i.e. GMPLS, G2MPLS, NRPS, OBS) and thus broaden and generalise the PHOSPHORUS G.OUNI approach.
 The goal of this work is to describe G.OUNI requirements driven from GNS use cases (i.e. PHOSPHORUS, Enlightened, G-Lambda, etc.) and in turn provide specific G.OUNI capabilities to meet these requirements.
 The various functionalities required to support Grid services and applications will also be determined.
 Key to the realization of this standardization vision is to embrace the OGF and OASIS standards and provide extensions to already defined UNI standards (OIF, IETF, ITU).

+Project: Phosphorus

-Project: Deliverable Number: Phosphorus
+Deliverable Number: D.2.7

-Date of Issue: 30/09/07
+Date of Issue: 29/02/08

-EC Contract No.: Document Code: 034115 Phosphorus-WP2-D2.7
+EC Contract No.: 034115

+Document Code: Phosphorus-WP2-D2.7

-In OGF draft point of view, Grid Optical User Network Interface (G.OUNI) comprises a number of procedures to facilitate on demand as well as in-advance access to Grid services/resources by interfacing Grid end points and any Grid middleware with any type of network resource provisioning system.
+In the OGF draft point of view, Grid Optical User Network Interface (G.OUNI) comprises a number of procedures to facilitate on demand as well as in-advance access to Grid services/resources by interfacing Grid end points and any Grid middleware with any type of network resource provisioning system.
 G.OUNI is conceived also to interoperate with current GMPLS transport network in a limited downgraded configuration, by acting as a standard O-UNI.
 Interoperable procedures between Grid users/resources (e.g. storage, processor, memory) and optical network for agreement negotiation and Grid service activation have to be developed.
-Interoperable procedures between Grid users/resources, memory) as well as Grid middleware systems and optical network for agreement negotiation and Grid service activation have to be developed.
 The G.OUNI reference point described in OGF-G.OUNI draft acts as the interface between Grid End Points and the Grid Network Service Provisioning Systems as showed in Figure 4-1.